AMA mentoring scheme

 The AMA mentoring scheme is for those currently working in arts marketing.
 It is a great way to gain new skills, build self-confidence and increase motivation through sharing experiences and one-to-one feedback.

 Since April 2000 we have devoted considerable resources to the training of mentors and mentees.
 We have found that there is a direct link between trained participants and successful mentoring relationships.
 For this reason, mentors and mentees take part in an online training session designed to help develop the skills required for a successful relationship, prior to being matched.

 If you are interested in joining the scheme as a mentor

 but can’t make the training session please contact firstname.lastname@example.org

 'Now I am a mentor, I can understand why people were so generous with their time to me, because there’s no better feeling than having a mentee...the feeling of satisfaction, I really couldn’t describe to you.'

-Being a mentor is a challenging, stimulating and hugely rewarding experience.
-Mentoring can give you a wide range of new skills, insights and perspectives and it can boost your confidence and self-development.
+If you have at least five years professional work experience, mentoring can give you a wide range of new skills, insights and perspectives as well as boost your confidence and self-development.
+You can: